-9 YouTube Intros That Keep Viewers Watching
+9 YouTube Hooks That Keep Viewers Watching

-So, if you’re wondering how to make a YouTube intro that grabs people by the brain and won’t let go, you’re in the right place.
+So, if you’re wondering how to make a YouTube hook that grabs people by the brain and won’t let go, you’re in the right place.
 Let’s break down the nine best intro techniques the top creators use to stop scrolls and build loyal audiences.

 1. The Curiosity Hook: Ask a Question That Demands an Answer